lbangecainiao/CarND_Advanced_Lane_Lines/writeup_template.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]:./output_images/ChessboardUndistortion.jpg "Undistorted chessboard image"
+[image1]: ./output_images/ChessboardUndistortion.jpg "Undistorted chessboard image"

 ### Pipeline (single images)